 With so much to see with a basic ticket, special programs are by no means a must at the Aquarium.
 But if you have extra time, consider setting aside time for the following:

-If your kids want to get really up-close-and-personal with the creatures at the Aquarium, you can book a special session with them.
+Do your kids want to get really up-close-and-personal with the creatures at the Aquarium?
+You can book a special session with them.

-Get a glimpse of our planet in a totally unique way with a movie at the adjacent IMAX theater.
+Get a glimpse of our planet in a totally unique way with a movie at the adjacent giant screen 3D theater.
 There are always special films playing that you can’t see anywhere else.

 Book a whale watch when you go to the Aquarium to see the ocean’s biggest animals in person.
 These whales won’t fit in any tanks and the only way to see them is in the wild!